 National Institute on Aging (NIA) | Nursing Home Facility Security — The National Institute on Aging (NIA) provides an overall information guide on nursing home facilities.
 The National Institute on Aging also provides security measures that are necessary for individuals of elder ages.

-Glendale Attorney Discusses Safety in Nursing Homes
+Burbank Attorney Discusses Safety in Nursing Homes

 Nursing home neglect and abuse have become an important concern for the family of residents inside nursing home facilities.
 Nursing home neglect and abuse not only involve direct interaction between residents and staff, but it can also be present in the manner the nursing home facility functions in regard to safety and security protocols.